Timnah: History

-Excavations under the leadership of Mazar and Kelm during the 1970s-1980s uncovered twelve strata of continuous settlement at the site through the Hellenistic period, with sparse settlement nearby during the Byzantine period.
+Excavations under the leadership of Mazar and Kelm during the 1970s–1980s uncovered twelve strata of continuous settlement at the site through the Hellenistic period, with sparse settlement nearby during the Byzantine period.

 Not far from the tell, on the edge of Nahal Sorek (Sorek Valley), are the remains of a Roman road as well as settlement dating to the Chalcolithic and Canaanite periods.

 Bronze Age

 Tel Batash was first settled in the Middle Bronze Age by creating an earthen rampart that enclosed the 10 acre (4 hectare) site.

-Bronze to Iron Age
+Iron Age

+Iron I

 Tel Batash during the Philistine era (Late Bronze Age to Iron Age) was a fortified city with dense mud-brick construction.

-Iron Age
+Iron II

 The archaeologists discovered fortifications and buildings from the Kingdom of Judah period, dating to the 7th and 8th centuries BCE.
 In one of the buildings, a ceramic potsherd bearing a written LMLK seal was found.
+In the 9th and 8th centuries BCE, it was a town of c.
+500 people, according to archaeologist William G. Dever.